Nolichucky River: Hydrography

-Shortly after entering Washington County, the river makes a horseshoe bend near Embreeville, where it is bridged by Tennessee 81 and Tennessee 107 for the first time.
-At the northeastern end of Embreeville Mountain, the stream emerges from a large gap, and, turning west-southwest, is bridged by Tennessee 81 again.
-Here, it exits the Blue Ridge Mountains and enters the Ridge and Valley province, which is underlain primarily by sedimentary rock of the Lower Paleozoic Era.
-The river then continues west-southwest for several miles, paralleled by State Route 107.
+Shortly after entering Washington County, the river makes a horseshoe bend near Embreeville, where it is bridged by SR 81 and SR 107 for the first time.
+At the northeastern end of Embreeville Mountain, the stream emerges from a large gap and turning west-southwest is bridged by SR 81 again.
+Here it exits the Blue Ridge Mountains and enters the Ridge and Valley province, which is underlain primarily by sedimentary rock of the Lower Paleozoic Era.
+The river then continues west-southwest for several miles, paralleled by SR 107.
 The river leaves the roadside near Mt.
 Carmel.
-From there it flows northwest over a winding course to Davy Crockett Birthplace State Park near the Washington County–Greene County line.
+From there it flows northwest over a winding course to David Crockett Birthplace State Park near the Washington County–Greene County line.
 Many tributary creeks join the river in Washington and Greene counties.
 At the county line, one of the larger tributaries, Big Limestone Creek, joins the river.
 State Route 351 crosses the river west of Crockett's birthplace.

-From Crockett's birthplace the river flows southwestward, following the trends of the Ridge and Valley province's underlying geology.
-Bridged by Tennessee 107 again just east of Tusculum, the stream continues southwestward, later bridged by State Route 350 just above an impoundment caused by Nolichucky Dam.
+The river then flows southwestward, following the trends of the Ridge and Valley province's underlying geology.
+Bridged by SR 107 again just east of Tusculum, the stream continues southwestward, later bridged by State Route 350 just above an impoundment caused by Nolichucky Dam.

 This dam was constructed as a hydroelectric project by the former Tennessee Electric Power Company in 1912.
 The dam was sold to the Tennessee Valley Authority (TVA) in 1939, when the agency was established by the Franklin D. Roosevelt administration during the Great Depression.
 The TVA continued to operate the dam for electrical power purposes until the 1970s.
 The degree of siltation of the reservoir, called Davy Crockett Lake, had made continued efforts to operate the facility for hydroelectric purposes impracticable.
 The agency retired the dam as a power source but continues to maintain it and to use it for flood control and recreational purposes.
-Just west of the dam, the river crosses State Route 70 and State Route 107 for a third and final time.
+Just west of the dam, the river crosses State Route 70 and SR 107 for a third and final time.